nirajkark07/AVRT/readme.md

 - [Demo](#Demo)

 ## Description
 This project showcases my work with the AVRT project.
-The goal of this project is to develop an AR assisted maintenance tool using pose estimation (FoundationPose) and object detection (YoloV10) algorithms.
+The goal of this project is to develop an AR assisted maintenance tool on the Hololens2 using pose estimation (FoundationPose) and object detection (YoloV10) algorithms.

 ## Installation
 1. **Clone the repository**: